Roland Barthes

-Roland Gérard Barthes (/bɑrt/; /fr/; 12 November 1915 – 25 March 1980) was a French literary theorist, essayist, philosopher, critic, and semiotician.
+Roland Gérard Barthes (/bɑrt/; /fr/; 12 November 1915 – 26 March 1980) was a French literary theorist, essayist, philosopher, critic, and semiotician.
 His work engaged in the analysis of a variety of sign systems, mainly derived from Western popular culture.
-His ideas explored a diverse range of fields and influenced the development of multiple schools of theory, including structuralism, anthropology, literary theory, and post-structuralism.
+His ideas explored a diverse range of fields, including structuralism, anthropology, literary theory, and post-structuralism, and influenced the development of multiple schools of theory.

-Barthes is perhaps best known for his 1957 essay collection Mythologies, which contained reflections on popular culture, and the 1967/1968 essay "The Death of the Author", which critiqued traditional approaches in literary criticism.
+Barthes is particularly notable for his 1957 essay collection Mythologies, which contained reflections on popular culture, and the 1967/1968 essay "The Death of the Author", which critiqued traditional approaches in literary criticism.
 During his academic career he was primarily associated with the École des Hautes Études en Sciences Sociales (EHESS) and the Collège de France.

 Biography

 Early life

 Roland Barthes was born on 12 November 1915 in the town of Cherbourg in Normandy.
 His father, naval officer Louis Barthes, was killed in a battle during World War I in the North Sea before Barthes's first birthday.
 His mother, Henriette Barthes, and his aunt and grandmother raised him in the village of Urt and the city of Bayonne.
 In 1924, Barthes's family moved to Paris, though his attachment to his provincial roots would remain strong throughout his life.